See all videos

 Getting the most out of your inhaler

-Ask your doctor, pharmacist or asthma & respiratory educator to:
+Ask your doctor, pharmacist or asthma and respiratory educator to:

 Different brands of inhalers sometimes have slightly different instructions to each other for similar steps.
 The checklists in our How-to video library have been simplified and standardised where possible to reduce confusion.